Top family office trends shaping 2025 and beyond

 The changing look of family offices

 It's not just investment choices that are subject to family office trends.
-The offices themselves are evolving in multiple ways.
+In 2025, the structure and function of family offices are evolving in dramatic ways.

 Increased staffing, increased scope